ONSdigital/dis-search-upstream-stub/sdk/README.md

 ## Example use of the API SDK

-Initialise new Search API client
+Initialise new Upstream API client

 ```go
 package main